Restricting cell modules of partition algebras: Introduction

-Finally, Section \ref{sec: result} concludes the proof of the theorem by putting together the results from the previous section, the result on Brauer algebras from \cite{P} and the characteristic-free version of the Littlewood-Richardson rule \cite{JP}. \\
+The proof of Theorem \ref{main theorem} can be found in Section \ref{sec: result}.
+It uses the results from the previous section, the result on Brauer algebras from \cite{P} and the characteristic-free version of the Littlewood-Richardson rule \cite{JP}.
+We prove the theorem in Subsection \ref{subsec: proof positive} and state another version of it with nicer, yet stronger, assumptions as a corollary.